SamDurand/Summit-in-Sight/README.md

 ![image](data/pictures/logo_summit.png)

-# Summit-in-Sight
+# **Summit-in-Sight**

-Python package to determine the visibility of a summit from specified locations.
-It allows to generate a map with the locations from which a summit is in sight.
+Python package to determine the visibility of a summit from specified locations, allowing you to generate a map with the locations from which a summit is in sight!

 ## See the results: Where can we see the summit of Mont Blanc from?
 **Global results:** (click on image)